pepstock-org/Charba/README.md

 Here you can find the list of enhancements and updates available on `master` branch before which will be part of new official release:

+### Breaking changes

+ * remove color and font callbacks from treemap labels.
+Use `ColorsCallback` and `FontsCallback` instead, in order to return a list of colors and fonts.

 ### Features

  * import CHART.JS TREEMAP controller version [v2.1.3](https://github.com/kurkle/chartjs-chart-treemap/releases/tag/v2.1.3).